<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for NOV The healthcare provider for NOV Inc. (formerly known as National Oilwell Varco) is typically determined by their employee health insurance plans, which can include various major insurance carriers.
 These providers may vary depending on the location and specific plans offered through NOV's benefits packages.
 Common offerings may include large insurers such as UnitedHealthcare, Aetna, or Blue Cross Blue Shield, among others.
 Healthcare Cost Increases in 2026 As the healthcare landscape evolves, significant premium hikes for Affordable Care Act (ACA) marketplace plans are anticipated in 2026, with some states projecting increases exceeding 60%.
 The primary drivers of these surges include rising medical costs, the potential expiration of enhanced federal premium subsidies, and substantial rate increases from major insurers.
 The Kaiser Family Foundation warns that without congressional intervention, approximately 22 million enrollees could experience a staggering rise in out-of-pocket costs, with a potential increase of over 75% in their premiums.
 This combination of factors signals a challenging financial environment for healthcare consumers as they navigate impending cost fluctuations.
 Click here to learn more

 In the ever-evolving landscape of NOV health plans, it's crucial for individuals to stay informed about their coverage to ensure they maximize their benefits while minimizing unexpected expenses.
-As we enter 2024, understanding the full scope of your NOV health insurance plan, including changes from the previous year, can be instrumental in making the most of your healthcare options.
+Understanding the full scope of your NOV health insurance plan, including recent changes, can be instrumental in making the most of your healthcare options.

 Understanding Your Health Insurance Costs